 Mom’s version included the basics of ground beef, egg, ketchup, diced onion, seasonings and breadcrumbs.
 In my version I’ve split the meat between lean ground sirloin and ground turkey thigh and added finely diced Granny Smith apple with the onion for moisture and fiber.
 Sounds crazy, but it works great.
 You will never taste the apple.

-For extra flavor, I’ve added Dijon mustard and horseradish along with the ketchup and used Japanese panko crumbs for their light texture.
+For extra flavor, I’ve added Dijon mustard and horseradish along with the ketchup and used Japanese panko crumbs (gluten-free note below) for their light texture.
 To top it off I use a barbecue glaze instead of ketchup.

 Mix, Shape and Bake

 Simply mix all of the ingredients in a bowl and pat into a loaf shape on a foil covered rimmed baking sheet.
-Bake until done, glazing with your thinned barbecue sauce several times during baking to develop a gorgeous rich color and taste.
+Bake until done, glazing with thinned barbecue sauce several times during baking to develop a gorgeous rich color and taste.

 Use your favorite barbecue sauce, but read labels for high sugar content and bad ingredients like high fructose corn syrup, artificial colors and flavors.
 This meatloaf freezes well, so make two and freeze one for another dinner.

 I’ve used Gluten-free panko crumbs from both Kinnikinnick Foods and Jeff Nathan Creations.
 Use an extra egg if the mix seems dry.
 I also added a little extra ketchup to bring up the moisture.
 You will have to get a feel for the moistness.
 Choose gluten-free condiments as well.
 You can also make your own regular gluten-free breadcrumbs.
 Find directions here.